matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 Also, by now technology in schools will really be becoming part of the curriculum.
-Robotics, programming, etc. will be taught at least in the high school level at the vast majority of high schools.
+Robotics, programming, etc. will be taught at least in the high school level at the vast majority of school districts.

 ## Conclusion